How to get the most of a Florida Keys road trip (5-day+ itinerary)

 Have you seen the iconic aerial photos of the Overseas Highway in the Florida Keys – a slim stretch of road and bridges winding its way through the island chain?
 It’s a scene that’s begging for a road trip and one I’ve finally ticked off the bucket list.

-Our Florida Keys road trip didn’t disappoint – I’ve never been anywhere quite like it in the States – a land of turqoise waters and over 100 mangrove and coral islands, dotted with little neighbourhoods where the Florida’s castaways have made their home.
+Our Florida Keys road trip didn’t disappoint – I’ve never been anywhere quite like it in the State.
+It’s a land of turquoise waters and over 100 mangrove and coral islands, dotted with little neighbourhoods where Florida’s castaways have made their home.

-It makes for one of the USA’s most unique road trip – a chance to drive with water on either side as far as the eye can see on the 7-mile bridge, and with many roadside stops and attractions to explore.
+It makes for one of the USA’s most unique road trips – a chance to drive with water on either side as far as the eye can see on the 7-mile bridge.
+Plus there are so many roadside stops and attractions to explore.

 We did the Miami to Key West drive as a there-and-back, going via the Everglades en route.
 Depending on your style, it’s a destination where you could adventure for days in its waters or simply bask on the shore.
 And there’s history, wildlife and culture to explore too.